danstewart/ebb/README.md

 ---

-## Extensions
+## Extendable

 ebb has been designed to extend pretty much every element.
-Want to use Digital Ocean spaces?
+Want to use Digital Ocean spaces as your backend?
 Sure, just add it to `/src/backends/` and run `ebb config backend=dospaces`.
-What about using LaTeX instead of MD?
+What about using LaTeX instead of MarkDown?
 Yepp, just add the logic to `/src/formatters/` and run `ebb config format=latex`.